Araf020/investment_assistant/README.md

 # investment_assistant
 **Under Development

-Intellij Idea is recommended IDE.
+Intellij IDEA is recommended IDE.
 #
 import project from version control using this repository URL.
 Hold Patience.